monroestephenson/opn/README.md

-# opn — A Modern lsof Replacement
+# opn — Local Network Detective for Humans and Agents

-A cross-platform CLI tool that replaces common `lsof` workflows.
-Reads process/file/socket info directly from OS APIs — no shelling out.
+`opn` is a cross-platform investigation CLI for understanding what a machine is doing on the network right now, what changed over time, and what action to take next.

+It still covers common `lsof` workflows, but the project has grown beyond simple file/port lookup.
+It reads process, file, socket, interface, and packet data directly from OS APIs with both human-friendly output and structured agent output via `--llm`.

 ## Installation